dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 In the context of a .NET MAUI app that uses the Model-View-ViewModel (MVVM) pattern, a dependency injection container will typically be used for registering and resolving views, registering and resolving view models, and for registering services and injecting them into view models.

-In .NET MAUI, the `MauiProgram` class will call into the `CreateMauiApp` method to create a `MauiAppBuilder` object.
-The `MauiAppBuilder` object has a `Services` property of type `IServiceCollection`, which provides a place to register our components, such as views, view models, and services for dependency injection.
-Any components registered with the `Services` property will be provided to the dependency injection container when the `MauiAppBuilder.Build` method is called.
+In .NET MAUI, the `MauiProgram` class will call into the `CreateMauiApp` method to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
+The <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object has a <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property of type <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>, which provides a place to register our components, such as views, view models, and services for dependency injection.
+Any components registered with the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property will be provided to the dependency injection container when the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build?displayProperty=nameWithType> method is called.

 At runtime, the container must know which implementation of the services are being requested in order to instantiate them for the requested objects.
-In the example above, the `INavigationService` and `ISettingsService` interfaces need to be resolved before the `MainPageViewModel` object can be instantiated.
+In the example above, the `ILoggingService` and `ISettingsService` interfaces need to be resolved before the `MainPageViewModel` object can be instantiated.
 This involves the container performing the following actions:

 - Deciding how to instantiate an object that implements the interface.
 This is known as *registration*.
 For more information, see [Registration](#registration).
 - Instantiating the object that implements the required interface and the `MainPageViewModel` object.
 This is known as *resolution*.
 For more information, see [Resolution](#resolution).